codetricity/minimal_flutter_provider/README.md

-# minimal flutter example of provider
+# minimal flutter example of provider with http package